kobotoolbox/docs/source/question_types.md

 For more information on the response types, please visit [xlsform.org](http://xlsform.org/).

-Addtional, KoBoToolBox-specific types can also be used from within the formbuilder:
+Additionally, KoboToolbox-specific types can also be used from within the formbuilder:

 | Formbuilder Question type | Icon | Answer input |
 | --- | --- | --- |